How to Invest in Mutual Funds

 Neither mutual fund companies nor online trading platforms are in the in the business for their health — they need to make money.
 So exactly how do they make it?

 Trading fees: online platforms will generally assess a one-time trading fee to buy most mutual funds.
-50 dollars is not unusual.
+50 pounds is not unusual.
 How much this represents to you largely depends on how much you’re investing.
-Since many mutual funds have no minimum investment, if you’re a young investor with 500 dollars, fifty bucks obviously represents a huge 10% right off the top.
+Since many mutual funds have no minimum investment, if you’re a young investor with £500, then £50 obviously represents a huge 10% right off the top.
 (Hint: avoid this particular scenario like a kissing booth during a strep outbreak!)
-If you’re investing $10,000, it still represents a not insignificant .5% of your investment.
+If you’re investing £10,000, it still represents a not insignificant .5% of your investment.
 Increasingly, platforms offer pretty substantial lists of NTF (no trading fee) funds.
 If you’re dealing with the industry biggies, there shouldn’t be any hidden fees associated with these — other than MERs of course.
 So what the devil are MERs?

 MERs: MER stands for Management Expense Ratios, and it’s how much the fund assessed every year to operate the fund.
 Mutual funds are run by fund managers, highly educated math whizzes entrusted with trading the contents of the fund based on whether they foresee the value of the fund's investments going up or down.
 The fund managers have assistants and the company spends truckloads of cash marketing the funds with glossy fund pamphlets and tropical boondoggles for brokers.
-MERs are expressed as a percentage, and one that might look quite small, like 1 or 2 percent, but it’s important to understand this percentage is shaved off the value of the entire fund annually whether or not the fund made or lost money.
+MERs are expressed as a percentage, and one that might look quite small, like 1 or 2 per cent, but it’s important to understand this percentage is shaved off the value of the entire fund annually whether or not the fund made or lost money.
 Over time, these innocent looking MERs add up--way up.
-Check out how a 2% MER over 25 years can shave $170,000 off of the historically reasonable gains on a $100,000 investment.
+Check out how a 2% MER over 25 years can shave over £120,000 off of the historically reasonable gains on an investment of about £75,000.)

 Loads: It’s not uncommon for trading platforms to “waive” trading fees for mutual funds that come equipped with loads.
 Considering that load is just a fancy term for sales commission, there’s no waiving going on at all, they're just putting the fee in a different place.
 Loaded mutual funds are named based on when the fee is charged.
 Class A shares are “front-loaded” meaning they assess the fee just as soon as you buy the fund, B shares are “back-loaded,” meaning they'll charge a fee when you sell it, and C shares spread the fee over some, or the entire period, you own the fund, usually a period of a year.